akamai/akamaipowershell/README.md

 2. Clone the repo to your local disk
 3. Import the module using the standard command `Import-Module path/to/module/AkamaiPowershell.psm1`

+### Proxy Support

+If you wish to use an https proxy with your commands, simply set the *https_proxy* environment variable to your proxy address (e.g. http://localhost:8888).
+Once complete set the variable back to $null.
+Remember that this var might be persistent so could cause odd behaviours if left in place and the proxy disabled.

 ### Contribution

 If you find there are functions missing (and there are many, many missing) please contribute to the module, following these recommendations